 Let your students know they will be conducting an interview with a character from a book they are reading.
 Be sure they understand they will need to come up with the questions to ask as well as the way in which the character will respond.
-While they will write the questions and answers, they will share the interview through a video or slideshow they have created.
+While they will write the questions and answers, they will share the interview through a slideshow they have created.

 If an expert came to your class and students asked them questions, discuss this shared experience as a whole class.
 Be sure to note or highlight questions and answers that were the most memorable.
 If you haven’t shared an interview experience as a class, talk about ones they have seen in the media and watch an interview online, such as the one below with author Carl Hiaasen.

 Depending on your goals for student work, assign students a book character to interview or let them choose a character from a story they love.

 Let students know that before they jump into creating the questions and answers, they need to identify what they know, find additional ideas and evidence in the text, and begin organizing their ideas.
 The more they understand the personality, motivations, and actions of their character, the easier it will be to craft a fictitious interview that showcases this information.

 You can use graphic organizers, such as a character traits cluster or a 5 W's organizer, to scaffold student research and ideation.
 A cluster diagram, that includes evidence from text to support their thinking is especially useful when crafting the character’s answers to interview questions.
 You might also ask students to reread the story and complete a double-entry journal to take notes on the selected character and events that take place.